duglin/xreg-github/README.md

 ```
 # You need to have Docker installed

-# Start a mysql server.
-Give it about 30 seconds to fully start
-$ make mysql

-# Run the tests & xreg server (creates a new DB each time):
+# Build, test and run the xreg server (creates a new DB each time):
 $ make

 or to use existing DB (no tests):